omidmohajerani99/Hamming-code-7-4/README.md

 Sending 1 and receiving 1.\
 Sending 1 and receiving 0 (error).

-During the time of sending the C codeword in the channel, a noise may be created on C codeword and the C codeword becomes to new D codeword.We simulate a BSC channel in python that has the ability to create a random noise on one of the seven bits of the C codeword.
+During the time of sending the C codeword in the channel, a noise may be created on C codeword and the C codeword becomes to new D codeword.
+We simulate a BSC channel in python that has the ability to create a random noise on one of the seven bits of the C codeword.

 A &rarr;Encoding&rarr; C &rarr;Noies&rarr;  D &rarr;Decoding&rarr; A*